NANDA Defines Activity Intolerance as follows:

 A nursing care plan details the treatment given to a specific individual or group people.
 It consists of certain actions the nurse will implement to address and resolve the daignosis given to the patient.

-A nursing plan consist of the following things:
+A nursing plan consists of the following things:

 - Based on the clinical judgement of the nurse and data gathered from the assessments given by the nurse.
 The treatment is meant to be holistic.